Ultima (series)

-Ultima is a series of open world fantasy role-playing video games from Origin Systems Ultima was created by Richard Garriott.
+Ultima is a series of open world fantasy role-playing video games from Origin Systems, created by Richard Garriott.
 Electronic Arts has owned the brand since 1992.
 The series had sold over 2 million copies by 1997.

 A significant series in computer game history, it is considered, alongside Wizardry and Might and Magic, to be one of the norm-establishers of the computer role-playing game genre.
-Several games of the series are considered seminal entries in their genre, and each installment introduced new innovations which then were widely copied by other games.
+Several games of the series are considered seminal entries in their genre, and the early installments especially introduced new innovations which then were widely copied by other games.

-The games take place for the most part in a world called Britannia; the constantly recurring hero is the Avatar, first named so in Ultima IV.
-They are primarily within the scope of fantasy fiction but contain science fiction elements as well.
+The Ultima games are primarily within the scope of fantasy fiction but contain science fiction elements as well.
+They take place for the most part in a world called Britannia; the constantly recurring hero is initially called the Stranger, until he attains the role of Avatar in Ultima IV and is known by that appellation from then on.

 Games

-The main Ultima series consists of nine installments (the seventh title is divided into two parts) grouped into three trilogies, or "Ages": The Age of Darkness (Ultima I-III), The Age of Enlightenment (Ultima IV-VI), and The Age of Armageddon (Ultima VII-IX).
+The main Ultima series consists of nine installments (with the seventh title divided into two parts) grouped into three trilogies, or "Ages": The Age of Darkness (Ultima I-III), The Age of Enlightenment (Ultima IV-VI), and The Age of Armageddon (Ultima VII-IX).
 The last is also sometimes referred to as "The Guardian Saga" after its chief antagonist.
 The first trilogy is set in a fantasy world named Sosaria, but during the cataclysmic events of The Age of Darkness, it is sundered and three quarters of it vanish.
 What is left becomes known as Britannia, a realm ruled by the benevolent Lord British, and is where the later games mostly take place.
 The protagonist in all the games is a resident of Earth who is called upon by Lord British to protect Sosaria and, later, Britannia from a number of dangers.
 Originally, the player character was referred to as "the Stranger", but by the end of Ultima IV he becomes universally known as the Avatar.